 Here’s what the landing page looks like above-the-fold:

-4. A quick breakdown of Slack’s primary benefit “It simplifies communication.”
+4. A quick breakdown of Slack’s primary benefit: “It simplifies communication.”
 This is followed by a one sentence description of how this will benefit you and a screenshot of what team communication looks like inside Slack.

 Golden Nugget: Use a social proof testimonial related to the benefit you are showcasing directly below it.
-It will convert even higher if you use a headshot of the real person and a testimonial from a well-known brand name (Slack are doing this with their Shopify text testimonial).
+It will convert even higher if you use a headshot of the real person and a testimonial from a well-known brand name (Slack is doing this with their Shopify text testimonial).